Charles-Zhang-Project-Nine-Experiments/MultiFractalTerrain/Core/TerrainGenerator/README.md

 v0.1 (20231003): Originally an experimentation with Blender PythonNet for mesh output;
 v0.2 (20231010): Added bitmap drawing output support so we can see result outside Blender environment;
-v0.3 (20231011): (Not available here) Made Generation into Fluent so we can easily REPL use it.
+v0.3 (20231011): Made Generation into Fluent so we can easily REPL use it.
 Moved into proper Visual Studio C# project.